 7.4.1. observe professional standards; and

-7.4.2. comply with the relevant provisions of clause 37 (Safeguarding); and
+7.4.2. comply with the relevant provisions of Clause 38 (Safeguarding); and

 7.5.
 The Contractor shall upon request make available to the Authority copies of all records generated in connection with the Research, including for the avoidance of doubt, records generated by employees of the Contractor, or any employees of the Collaborator(s) or other Sub-contractors under Clause 7.4 and by any third parties working on the Research.

 8.2.
-In the event that the Contractor fails to comply with Clause 8.1, the Authority may, in addition to any remedy afforded under the NIHR Research Outputs and Publications Guidance:
+In the event that the Contractor fails to comply with Clause 8.1, and subject to Clause 21.5, the Authority may, in addition to any remedy afforded under the NIHR Research Outputs and Publications Guidance:

 9.1.
 In respect of any Confidential Information it may receive from the other Party and subject always to the remainder of this Clause 9, the receiving party undertakes: to keep such Confidential Information secret and strictly confidential; and, not disclose any such Confidential Information to any third party (other than those involved in the Research who are bound by similar confidentiality obligations) without the disclosing Party's prior written consent; and, not to make any use of the Confidential Information save to the limited extent necessary for the performance of the Research, provided in each case that:

-9.1.1. the receiving party shall not be prevented from using any general knowledge, experience or skills which were in its possession prior to the commencement of this Contract; an
+9.1.1. the receiving party shall not be prevented from using any general knowledge, experience or skills which were in its possession prior to the commencement of this Contract; and

 9.1.2. nothing herein shall prevent either party from using data processing techniques, ideas, Know How and the like gained during the performance of this Contract in the furtherance of its normal business, to the extent that this use: is consistent with Clause 16.2; and, does not result in a disclosure of any Confidential Information or infringement of any valid Intellectual Property of either Party or the unauthorised processing of any Personal Data.